-Atiya Kai Stokes-Brown is Associate Professor of Political Science at Bucknell University.
+Atiya Kai Stokes-Brown is Professor of Political Science at Bucknell University.
 A dynamic leader with more than 10 years of experience working in higher education, Dr. Stokes-Brown has worked collaboratively in numerous capacities across the college community, demonstrating strong academic and administrative leadership, and a deep passion for liberal arts education.
 Most recently, she provided campus-wide leadership regarding the importance of diversity and inclusion to the educational mission of the university serving as Interim Associate Provost for Diversity.
 In this role, she was responsible for advancing the University’s diversity initiatives with faculty, staff, and students, and monitoring and promoting inclusiveness in the University’s teaching and administrative endeavors.
 Her responsibilities also included implementing the University’s search guidelines policy, developing bias response policy, and enhancing efforts to recruit and retain a diverse faculty and staff.

 Dr. Stokes-Brown has presented and/or participated in a number of diversity and multicultural workshops and organizations such as the Association of American Colleges and Universities (AAC&U), the Consortium for Faculty Diversity, and the Liberal Arts Diversity Officers (LADO), as well as at various colleges and universities.